TheOdinProject/curriculum/dev_roadmap.md

 > Add google forums for community communication
-> Add OSS contribution and tracking tools like a mailing list v0.0.7:  Anonymize email reach-outs, add mailer conf to accounts 0.0.?:  Anonymize scheduler results
+> Add OSS contribution and tracking tools like a mailing list v0.0.7:  Anonymize email reach-outs, add mailer conf to accounts 0.0.?:  Make user logins carry over to the curriculum as well, which allows integration of commenting as well with each of the curriculum subsections.

+0.0.?:  Anonymize scheduler results
 0.0.?:  Scheduling back-end
 0.0.?:  Feedback mechanism